cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/overview.md

 consultation.
 You should complete the end-of-exercise assessment, which requires you to upload upload a copy of your code, at the end of each laboratory exercise.

-Note that the references listed in this document (and many others) are available in the Canvas LMS site.
+Note that the references listed in this document (and many others) are available in the Canvas LMS course site [2021_EG-252 Group Design Exercise](https://canvas.swansea.ac.uk/courses/15962).

 All source code, which includes the source for this document, is in the [EG-252 Group Design Exercise Resources](https://github.com/cpjobling/EG-252-Resources) repository on GitHub.